Originally Published: May 26, 2006 - Last Updated / Reviewed On: June 26, 2015

 No matter through which end the drugs enter, it is important to remember the following: substances sold "underground" can contain many additives and impurities, increasing their danger.
 Mixing E with other drugs like alcohol increases the risk of adverse effects.
 Most deaths associated with the use of Ecstasy have been the result of heat stroke due to fluid loss from dancing in hot clubs without drinking enough water.
 Ironically, Ecstasy can also lead users to drink too much water, causing hyponaetremia, also known as water toxicity.
 E inhibits the body's ability to urinate, which can lead to edema or swelling of the brain.
 Slowly drinking 2-4 cups of water an hour and eating something salty will help keep the body's fluids and electrolytes balanced, whether you are plugging or taking E orally.

 E is a mood elevator, meaning it produces a relaxed, euphoric state.
 It acts as a short-term antidepressant.
 Some people may unconsciously use it to self-medicate for depression.
 If this is the case, a doctor may be able to prescribe more effective treatments.
 Frequent use of E is likely to reduce its euphoric impact no matter how it is ingested.
 Scientists are unsure of long term effects, but ongoing use of E has been associated with brain damage affecting memory, mood, sleep, sex, and appetite.
-For a more information on Ecstasy, take a look at the Do It Now Foundation website.

 There are serious risks associated with E no matter how you take it, so it would be inaccurate to call either plugging or swallowing "safer."
 Each person's body responds differently to substances.
 One route or the other may be more comfortable, or produce a better sensation, or induce a different side effect, depending on your body.